 By accessing both the management and resource information, not only can a practitioner accurately identify that there is an issue in the eye of the patient, but what is causing that problem in the eye.
-With this information that no current computer can access, personalized treatment is greatly improved and both resolution of the problem and elimination of the underlying dysfunction can be achieved with greater efficiency.
+With this information that no current computer can access, personalized treatment is greatly improved and both resolutions of the problem and elimination of the underlying dysfunction can be achieved with greater efficiency.

 In this video, Dr. Thomas K. Szulc, MD (Medical Director of the New York Center for Innovative Medicine), discusses the importance of both resource and management information.

 Accessing Both Fields of Information

 Now that we’ve addressed the limitations of computerized medical diagnostic systems in assessing quality information, the question remains, how do we access both the resource and management information of patients to provide the best and most effective treatment.
-Fortunately, there are medical solutions currently available that allow for comprehensive assessment of both fields of information.
+Fortunately, there are medical solutions currently available that allow for a comprehensive assessment of both fields of information.

 One such advanced medical system outside of the computerized spectrum is Bioresonance Analysis of Health (B.A.H.).
-The highly organized system utilizes a Lecher Instrument as a quantum based tool used for the qualitative detection of energy field’s interactions.
+The highly organized system utilizes a Lecher Instrument as a quantum-based tool used for the qualitative detection of the energy field’s interactions.
 Through the B.A.H. system, a practitioner is able to use a single drop of the patient’s blood and run a complete health assessment that accurately identifies a great number of pertinent health parameters using both management and resource information.
-All underlying dysfunctions, not just symptoms, may be scanned through the system.
-In addition, this system allows a practitioner to go much further in personalizing a program of treatment to the patient that is highly specific, down to dosage of medicines and frequency / prioritization of treatments and therapies.
+All underlying dysfunctions, not just symptoms, maybe scanned through the system.
+In addition, this system allows a practitioner to go much further in personalizing a program of treatment to the patient that is highly specific, down to dosage of medicines and frequency/prioritization of treatments and therapies.